leoloso/PoP-API-WP/README.md

 > Note: you will most likely need to wait for a few minutes ☕️😁

+5. Flush permalinks, by going to the admin panel, `Settings` => `Permalinks` and click on the `Save changes` button.

-5. ✅ Check that the PoP API works by loading in your site: `/api/?query=fullSchema`
+6. ✅ Check that the PoP API works by loading in your site: `/api/?query=fullSchema`

 **Optionals:**